William Cadogan, 1st Earl Cadogan: War of the Spanish Succession

-In June 1701, Cadogan was selected as Quartermaster General to Marlborough on the latter's appointment to command the British contingent in the Low Countries.
-Marlborough had been impressed by Cadogan's administrative skills and his courage and the Siege of Cork a decade before.
-He had Cadogan promoted to Colonel, over the heads of more experienced officers.
-In July 1701 he accompanied both Marlborough and King William to Holland.

-Britain had not yet officially entered the war, although military preparations were underway.
-He learnt to speak Dutch at this time, having already mastered French.
-During his time in Amsterdam, he fell in love with a Dutch heiress named Margaretta Munter.
-He married her two years later.
+In March 1701 the War of the Spanish Succession broke out and in June Cadogan was appointed as quartermaster general to Marlborough when the latter was chosen to command the British troops in the Low Countries.
+In July Cadogan accompanied Marlborough and William III to Holland.
+Though England had not yet officially entered the war military preparations were already underway, and Cadogan learnt to speak Dutch during this period, having earlier become fluent in French.
+During his time in Amsterdam he fell in love with the Dutch heiress Margaretta Munter and married her two years later.